webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/northern-lights.md

     itiItemPicSrcPC: "/pictures/northern-lights/itinerary/northern-lights-pc.webp",
     itiItemPicAlt: "Private Northern Lights tour in Iceland - Green auroras illuminating the night sky",
     itiItemPicTitle: "Private Northern Lights Tour: The auroras",
-    itiItemStrings: ["Join Lilja Tours for a luxury private Northern Lights tour in Iceland.
-Experience the captivating Aurora Borealis with expert guides and professional photography, while enjoying the comfort of a Mercedes V-Class or Toyota LandCruiser.
-Our tailor-made aurora hunting tours are designed for discerning travelers seeking a magical night under Iceland’s starry skies.
-Your luxury Northern Lights experience starts in Reykjavík, as we set off on a private tour far from city lights.
-Your expert local guide will lead you to the most promising locations to witness the Aurora Borealis.
-With flexible scheduling and a cozy vehicle, we ensure a comfortable and unforgettable night of aurora hunting."
+    itiItemStrings: ["Embark on a private Northern Lights tour in Iceland and witness one of nature’s most mesmerizing spectacles.
+Your journey begins far from the city lights, where your expert guide will take you to the best locations for spotting the Aurora Borealis.
+Once the perfect spot is found, patience and a bit of luck will determine how long before the sky lights up in dazzling colors.
+The Northern Lights are an unpredictable phenomenon, directly linked to the sun’s activity, making each sighting a unique and magical experience.","While waiting for the auroras to appear, you’ll be captivated by the sheer beauty of the Icelandic night sky, free from light pollution.
+Millions of stars shine above, creating an unforgettable atmosphere.
+Whether the Northern Lights dance across the sky or remain elusive, this journey into Iceland’s untouched wilderness is an adventure in itself.
+Don’t miss this once-in-a-lifetime opportunity to chase the auroras in comfort and style!"
     ]
     }
     ]